Self-doubt can be a bitch.

 I somewhat naively believed that self-doubt was reserved for those of us that are starting something new and therefore struggling to find our feet.

 It wasn’t until I attended B School run by the super successful Marie Forleo that I realized that successful people have doubts as well.
-One of those is that there best work could be behind them!
+One of those is that their best work could be behind them!

 Authors can feel this way when their last book was a massive bestseller and they are worried their new book won’t do as well.